damirdairov/ML_Euklid_789841/README.md

 Authors: Damir Dairov, Kamila Amangeldinova.

-# Brief introduction
+## Brief introduction
-The project implies machine learning techniques to predict diverse financial markets.
-Our initial model is ARIMA.
+In this repository you can find the implitation of machine learning techniques like ARIMA (baseline model) and LSTM for stock price forecasting.
+The models were tested on 6 financial markets: Amazon, CAC, IBM, Microsoft, Nasdaq, and S&P 500.
+Data was given by Euklid LTD for the time window of March 1994 to March 2024.

+### Coding steps: